 When you think about “white collar crime,” you automatically think of fat cat traders caught with their hands in the cookie jar, serving a light sentence as punishment in a country-club-like atmosphere.
 But the reality is quite different.
-Despite the stereotype, white collar crimes can come with very significant consequences, particularly if the right white collar crimes attorney is not retained by the defendant.
+Despite the stereotype, white collar crimes can come with very significant consequences, particularly if the right white collar crime lawyer is not retained by the defendant.

 Being charged with a white collar crime can turn your world upside down, destroy your career, rip apart your family, and cost you your liberty and freedom, not to mention your reputation.
 Prosecutors are often unrelenting in their quest to bring white collar criminals to justice, which makes white collar criminal cases unceasingly difficult and complex to defend.